If I am interested in participating in the testbed, but I did not submit an EOI, how can I be involved?

 What criteria will be used to select successful projects?

 Projects will be evaluated by a panel of experts based on criteria such as alignment with the objectives of the SBAS testbed, experience and track record of the project team, realistic timeframe and budget, degree of innovation and more.
-For a full list of evaluation criteria see the Expression of Interest form here.
+For a full list of evaluation criteria see the EOI form for the second call for projects here.

 What is the timeframe for the testing?